-Transpositions Workshop: ‘Alterity Revisited – A Closer Look at Transpositions of a Traveling Concept in the Humanities’, 7-9 July, Lucerne University
+Transpositions Workshop: ‘Alterity Revisited – A Closer Look at Transpositions of a Traveling Concept in the Humanities’, Lucerne University, 7-8 December

 This workshop takes place in the framework of the consortium TransPositions.
 Alterity is a concept discussed in all disciplines within the Humanities and often functions as a unifying concept in interdisciplinary research.
 As with so many concepts “transposed” from one context to another, it has widely differing denotations, connotations, and applications.

 In addition to discourses conceptualizing alterity, studies related to terms in each language linked to the overarching concept likewise consolidate the terminological and conceptual jungle (e.g. English: foreigner, alien, other, stranger; French: l’autre, l’étranger, l’étrange; or German: der Andere, das Andere, der Fremde, das Fremde).
 And of course the concept has had its – more or less directly linked and highly flourishing – conceptual avatars such as identity, hybridity, difference, inter- and transculturality, liminality etc.

 The present workshop has the aim of tracing and mapping the transpositions of the concept of alterity in an interdisciplinary context shaped by an almost uncontrollable methodological and theoretical eclecticism.
 Keynote speeches by the two invited professors, Christine Abbt (University of Lucerne) and Thomas Claviez (University of Bern), will frame the discussions of seminal texts theorizing alterity that will take place in the following two text sessions:

 Text Session I “Democracy and Alterity” led by Christine Abbt